 Hitchcock is 1,268 acres and has about 10 miles of trails.
 I didn’t really count, but they’re connecting trails with varying degrees of difficulty.
 We can easily spend a few hours here on a hike.

-If you’d like to experience the trails with a guide, plan on attending one (or more) of the evening Hitch Hikes.
-Held several times a year, it’s an educational series that’s included with park admission.
-Reservations are not needed and they are weather-permitting.
+If you’d like to experience the trails with a guide, plan on attending one (or more) of their special hikes, usually included with park admission.

 How difficult are the trails?